wavelab/libwave/docs/api/matching/g_icp.md

 There are a few parameters that may be changed specific to this algorithm.
 They can be set in the yaml config file.

-* corr_rand: nearest neighbour correspondences used to calculate distributions
+* max_corr: correspondences behind this many distance-units are discarded
 * max_iter: Limits number of ICP iterations
 * t_eps: Criteria to stop iterating.
 If the difference between consecutive transformations is less than this, stop.
 * fit_eps: Criteria to stop iterating.
 If the cost function does